MLDS-NUS/Learn-Partial/README.md

 * `Lennard_Jones`: The implementation of the Lennard-Jones experiment in the paper.
 We consider Lennard-Jones system with 800 and 51200 atoms.

-* `Allan_Cahn`: The implementation of the Allan-Cahn experiment in the paper.
+* `Allen-Cahn`: The implementation of the Allen-Cahn experiment in the paper.

 * `Lennard_Jones_force_computations`: We reproduce Figure 4 of the paper in this folder.
 Lennard-Jones system with 800, 2700, 6400, 21600 atoms are considered.